Spectrum Pharmaceuticals

-Spectrum Pharmaceuticals is an American biopharmaceutical company.
-The company is located in Boston, MA.
+Spectrum Pharmaceuticals, Inc. is an American biopharmaceutical company located in Boston, MA.
+It develops and markets drugs for treatments in hematology and oncology.

+After a deal valued at $248 million was announced in April 2023, Assertio Holdings announced that it had completed its acquisition of the Massachusetts-based company on July 31.

 Drugs

-Spectrum develops and markets drugs for treatments in hematology and oncology.

-In January 2019, Spectrum sold off its entire commercial portfolio of seven marketed hematology/oncology products to Acrotech Biopharma USA Inc., a New Jersey-based subsidiary of Aurobindo Pharma Limited in India.
+In January 2019, Spectrum Pharmaceuticals sold its entire portfolio of hematology and oncology related products to Acrotech Biopharma USA, Inc., a New Jersey-based subsidiary of India's Aurobindo Pharma Ltd. The seven drugs had a combined sales of $76.4 million in the first three quarters of 2018.

-The seven products sold were Fusilev (levoleucovorin), Folotyn (pralatexate injection), Zevalin (ibritumomab tiuxetan), Marqibo (vincristine sulfate LIPOSOME injection), Beleodaq (belinostat) for injection, Evomela (melphalan) for injection, and Khapzory (levoleucovorin).
+The products sold were Fusilev (levoleucovorin), Folotyn (pralatexate injection), Zevalin (ibritumomab tiuxetan), Marqibo (vincristine sulfate LIPOSOME injection), Beleodaq (belinostat) for injection, Evomela (melphalan) for injection, and Khapzory (levoleucovorin).

-The seven drugs had a combined sales of $76.4 million in the first three quarters of 2018.

 The divestiture of seven marketed products infused non-dilutive capital back into the organization and enabled Spectrum to further advance its two cornerstone, value driving assets.

 In development

 As of 2023, Spectrum has one FDA approved drug (ROLVEDON™ (eflapegrastim) is also formerly known as Rolontis) and one drug in advanced development (Poziotinib).